Nielsen TV Ratings

-Media managers use them to decide whether their program has audience problems.
+Media managers use rating reports to decide whether their program has audience problems.
 A Nielsen report shows these trends.
 But because audience measurement is never an exact science, there may be noticeable blips along the way.

-For instance, "Channel 6 News at 6:00" may do poorly versus its competition in the May ratings periods every year.
+For instance, "Channel 6 News at 6:00" may do poorly versus its competition in the May rating periods every year.
 The numbers may recover in each November report.

 The reason may be because the newscast attracts young families.
 Those people are out enjoying the nice weather in May and miss the news.
 They return each November when it's cold.